pivotal/blog/content/post/totp.md

 ### 0. Scan in the QR URL

-When scanning in a new TOTP code, rather than bringing up Google Authenticator, we use Android Camera's builtin QR Code reader (we're not familiar with iOS/iPhones, but we assume there is an equivalent feature):
+When scanning in a new TOTP code, rather than launching Google Authenticator, we use Android Camera's builtin QR Code reader (we're not familiar with iOS/iPhones, but we assume there is an equivalent feature):